MatthewClarkMay/geoip-attack-map/README.md

 ### First and Foremost
 I do not have much time in my life right now to maintain this project.
 I undertook this challenge as a means to learn JavaScript, and to improve upon the Python I already knew.
 I'm sure there are several things I could have done differently in my implementation, and I won't be offended if I receive constructive criticism from someone who downloads and views my code.
 I know I learned a ton when working on this, and I hope the open source community will continue to teach me things :)

+NOTE: Because I don't maintain this project there are a few features that probably don't work out the box, for example, the map probably won't display because I don't pay for a legitimate MapBox API key.
+To fix this you will probably have to create your own MapBox account and use your own key.

 ### Cyber Security GeoIP Attack Map Visualization
 This geoip attack map visualizer was developed to display network attacks on your organization in real time.
 The data server follows a syslog file, and parses out source IP, destination IP, source port, and destination port.
 Protocols are determined via common ports, and the visualizations vary in color based on protocol type.
 [CLICK HERE](https://www.youtube.com/watch?v=zTvLJjTzJnU) for a demo video.
 This project would not be possible if it weren't for Sam Cappella, who created a cyber defense competition network traffic visualizer for the 2015 Palmetto Cyber Defense Competition.
 I mainly used his code as a reference, but I did borrow a few functions while creating the display server, and visual aspects of the webapp.
 I would also like to give special thanks to [Dylan Madisetti](http://www.dylanmadisetti.com/) as well for giving me advice about certain aspects of my implementation.